 Each project is separate from the others and as such, each project is evaluated individually to determine the credit and interest rate risk.
 FMPA's investment policy prohibits investments in commercial paper that exceed 50% of any of the projects' or the Agency's assets.
 For the last five years, FMPA has not invested more than 35% of any one project in commercial paper.
 All commercial paper must be rated in the highest rating category by a nationally recognized bond rating agency at the time of purchase.
 Money market funds rated in the highest rating category are allowed as well as those collateralized with specific high-quality instruments.
 These investments must not exceed 25% for any of FMPA's funds or projects.
-As of September 30, 2007, fixed income commercial paper investments, held by FMPA from any one issuer (investments issued or explicitly guaranteed by the US Government, investments in mutual funds, external investment pools and other pooled investments are excluded) that represent 5% or more of the projects' investment assets are listed below:
+As of September 30, 2007, investment types held by any one issuer (investments issued or explicitly guaranteed by the US Government, investments in mutual funds, external investment pools and other pooled investments are excluded) that represent 5% or more of the projects' investment assets are listed below: